Batch-xx/Udacity/Go-Ubiquitous/README.md

 <img src="./wear/src/main/res/drawable/Ambient.png" width="315" height="315"/>

 ## Project Overview
-In this project, you will build a wearable watch face for Sunshine to run on an Android Wear device.
+Android wearable watch face that displays weather information supplied by the Sunshine app running on an Android Wear device.

 ## Setup
 This project requires a Open Weather Map API key, which you can obtain from [Open Weather Map site](https://openweathermap.org/api).
 After you obtain an Open Weather Map key enter it in the App build.gradle file at: